 Beaches in Zanzibar are stunning and the tide plays an important role in the lives of people here.
 Locals harvest the seaweed or Mwani to exports.
 Ropes are tied between sticks to make seaweed farms in the shallow warm water.
-Women who farm the seaweed consider them “gift from the ocean.”
+Women who farm the seaweed consider them a “gift from the ocean.”

 While we spend most of our time in Stone Town, we took a private boat one morning to a secret sand bar.
 Another day we went to Melia Zanzibar to enjoy an afternoon by the beach near Kiwengwa.

 Although there are two large beach resorts in the area, Michamvi is remote which also means it has a long stretch of empty beaches to explore.
 There are a few beach resorts in the area, and the Rock Restaurant is located here.